friedger/awesome-stacks-chain/README.md

 ### Client Libraries

-- [Stacks.js](https://github.com/stx-labs/stacks.js) - Monorepo for JavaScript libraries for interacting with the Stacks blockchain.
+- [Stacks.js](https://github.com/stx-labs/stacks.js) - Monorepo for JavaScript libraries for interacting with the Stacks Blockchain.
 - [stacks.rs](https://github.com/52/stacks.rs) - A Rust toolkit to interact with the Stacks Blockchain.
-- [stacks.py](https://github.com/rohitverma007/stackspy) - Python Library to interact with the Stacks blockchain.
+- [stacks.py](https://github.com/rohitverma007/stackspy) - Python Library to interact with the Stacks Blockchain.

 ### CLI